 The Templatein our rudimentary example, is the original key.
 A template may be the actual sample being replicated as in the case of our key.
 They may be also a model of something we want to create or a drawing that can be cut out like when installing a door knob.
 Templates can take many forms.
 In the case of a Printed Circuit Board, a template or schematic may be placed on a rectangular board and then cut into the desired shape using a template.
 A typical PCB manufacturer also has libraries full of "templates" they refer to as footprints or schematics.

 The Fixturein our example would be the clamping device that holds the key in exactly the right position every time without fail.
 Fixtures also can take many different shapes and forms.

 This brings us to fixturing in the world of Surface Mount Technology.
 Most mid volume EMS companies today are use fixtures that hold multiple boards in place.

 5 Benefits of Fixturing in Surface Mount Technology:

 1. Flexibility - Boards can be mounted in many different ways

 2. Ease of Replication - Once mounted, multiple iterations and processes may be performed

-3. Quality Control - Because the processes are done exactly the same each time, the quality is dramatically improved
+3. Quality Control - Because the processes are done exactly the same each time, the quality can be dramatically improved

 4. Reduced Waste - Once the process is defined, it works the same each time so there is minimal waste